Dune (franchise): Films

-In 2008, Paramount Pictures announced that they had a new feature film adaptation of Dune in development with Peter Berg set to direct; Berg dropped out of the project in October 2009, and director Pierre Morel was signed in January 2010.
+In 2008, Paramount Pictures announced that it had a new feature film adaptation of Dune in development with Peter Berg set to direct; Berg dropped out of the project in October 2009, and director Pierre Morel was signed in January 2010.
 Paramount dropped the project in March 2011.

-In November 2016, Legendary Entertainment acquired the film and TV rights for Dune.
-Variety reported in December 2016 that Denis Villeneuve was in negotiations to direct the project, which was confirmed in February 2017.
+In November 2016, Legendary Pictures acquired the film and TV rights for Dune.
+Variety reported in December 2016 that Denis Villeneuve was in negotiations to direct Dune, which was confirmed in February 2017.
 In early 2018, Villeneuve stated that his goal was to adapt the novel into a two-part film series.
 He said in May 2018 that the first draft of the script had been finished.
-Villeneuve said, "Most of the main ideas of Star Wars are coming from Dune so it's going to be a challenge to [tackle] this.
-The ambition is to do the Star Wars movie I never saw.
-In a way, it's Star Wars for adults."
 In July 2018, Brian Herbert confirmed that the latest draft of the screenplay covered "approximately half of the novel Dune."
-Timothée Chalamet is to play Paul Atreides.
+Timothée Chalamet was cast to play Paul Atreides.
 Greig Fraser joined the project as cinematographer in December 2018.
 In September 2018, it was reported that Rebecca Ferguson was in talks to play Jessica Atreides.
 In January 2019, Dave Bautista and Stellan Skarsgård joined the production, playing Glossu Rabban and Vladimir Harkonnen, respectively.
 It was reported later that month that Charlotte Rampling had been cast as Reverend Mother Mohiam, Oscar Isaac as Duke Leto, Zendaya as Chani, and Javier Bardem as Stilgar.
 In February 2019, Josh Brolin was cast as Gurney Halleck, Jason Momoa as Duncan Idaho, and David Dastmalchian as Piter De Vries.
 Filming began March 18, 2019, and the film was shot on location in Budapest, Hungary and Jordan.
-Distributed by Warner Bros., Villeneuve's Dune was released on October 22, 2021.
-Dune was a critical and commercial success, leading Legendary Pictures to greenlight a sequel, Dune: Part Two, within that week, with a planned released date in November 2023.
+Distributed by Warner Bros.
+Pictures, Villeneuve's Dune was released on October 22, 2021.
+Dune was a critical and commercial success, leading Legendary Pictures to greenlight a sequel, Dune: Part Two, within that week.
+The film was released on March 1, 2024.

+Prior to the release of Dune, Villeneuve confirmed at the 2021 Venice Film Festival that a film based on Dune Messiah was planned, and it would serve as the third film in a trilogy.
+After Dune: Part Two was officially greenlit in October 2021, Villeneuve reiterated his hope to continue the series with a third film focusing on Dune Messiah.
+Screenwriter Jon Spaihts confirmed in March 2022 that Villeneuve still planned on a third film.
+Villeneuve began writing a script for a Dune Messiah film in 2023.
+In February 2024, he said the script was "almost finished" but also wanted to take time to ensure his satisfaction, citing Hollywood's tendency of focusing on release dates over a film's overall quality.
+In April 2024, following the critical and commercial success of Dune: Part Two, Legendary Pictures confirmed that Dune: Part Three was in development with Villeneuve returning as director.